Blueprint TravelersBlueprint Travelers

 Amador Causeway: Cycling, Views, and the Biomuseo

-The Amador Causeway is a three-kilometer road built from rock excavated during the construction of the Panama Canal.
-It connects the mainland to four small islands at the Pacific entrance to the Canal, and on a clear day the view back toward the city skyline, with container ships queuing on the water, is one of the best in Panama.
+The Amador Causeway is a three-kilometer road built from rock excavated during construction of the Panama Canal.
+It connects the mainland to four small islands at the Pacific entrance, and on a clear day the view back toward the skyline with container ships queuing on the water is one of the best in Panama.

-Several bike rental vendors operate along the Causeway, so finding a bike is straightforward.
+Cycle vendors operate along the Causeway and at points along the Cinta Costera.
 Bring cash.
-Most vendors are independent operators and may not take cards.
-The route is flat, car-free in the central lane, and takes about twenty minutes to ride end to end at a casual pace.
-Early morning is the best time, before the heat builds.
+Most vendors are independent operators and do not always take cards.
+The full route is flat, car-free in the central lane, and takes about an hour end to end at a casual pace.

 The Biomuseo's colorful angular exterior seen through tropical trees on the Amador Causeway — Biomuseo Panama